Tired Of Snoring? Tested Dental Device Ends Snoring

-Snoring has an effect on 30% of individuals in America, while second-hand snoring–being kept awake or even having your own sleep disturbed by a snoring partner–has an effect on approximately 73 percent of people that sleep with somebody that snores.
+Snoring has an effect on 30% of individuals in America, while second-hand snoring–being kept up or maybe having your own rest disturbed by a snoring partner–has an effect on approximately 73 percent of people who sleep at night with someone who snores.

 *** The following video may be too disturbing for some viewers

 • the brain’s struggle to rouse itself before suffocation

 • unconsciously waking up with a gasp

 • going back to sleep only to start the cycle again

 …could repeat itself 50 or more times each hour throughout the night.
 Along with a blocked air way, the individual can’t acquire enough oxygen, and this can lead to some other issues.

 You’ve probably heard of the harmful results of second-hand smoke, but have you heard of how damaging second-hand snoring could be to you?
 Studies have shown that bedmates of chronic snorers can lose as much or more sleep as the snorer.
 Given that snorers can produce nearly 80 decibels of sound, a bed partner’s nightly blasts are noisier than snuggling up to a high-speed blender for eight hours.

 According to recent research by the Mayo Clinic and Queen’s University in Kingston, Ontario, people who sleep next to a snorer suffer from higher levels of systemic pain, complain of increased fatigue, have more frequent episodes of conscious “blackouts” while driving, and might even be more likely to a develop hearing loss in certain frequencies.
 One alarming Mayo Clinic study revealed that spouses of rumbling snorers awakened nearly every three minutes, coming close to the 27 times an hour the actual snorer awakened.